MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-arc.md

 ms.author: praror
 ms.date: 04/14/2022
 ---
-# Use Windows Admin Center to manage your Arc-enabled servers from the Azure Portal
+# Use Windows Admin Center to manage your Arc-enabled servers from the Azure portal

-You can now use Windows Admin Center (preview) in the Azure portal to manage the Windows Server operating system of your on-premises Arc-enabled infrastructure (hereby referred to as “hybrid machine”).
-Using this functionality, you can securely manage the Windows Server operating system from anywhere – without needing a VPN, public IP address or other inbound connectivity to your machine.
+Using Windows Admin Center (preview) in the Azure portal you can manage the Windows Server operating system of your Arc-enabled servers, known as hybrid machines.
+You can securely manage hybrid machines from anywhere – without needing a VPN, public IP address or other inbound connectivity to your machine.

-The Windows Admin Center extension provides Azure users with granular management, configuration, troubleshooting, and maintenance functionality for managing your Arc-enabled servers in the Azure Portal.
-Windows Server infrastructure and workload management will no longer require you to establish line-of-sight or RDP – it can all be done natively from the Azure Portal.
+The Windows Admin Center extension provides Azure users with granular management, configuration, troubleshooting, and maintenance functionality for managing your Arc-enabled servers in the Azure portal.
+Windows Server infrastructure and workload management will no longer require you to establish line-of-sight or RDP – it can all be done natively from the Azure portal.
 Windows Admin Center provides tools that you would normally find in Server Manager, Device Manager, Task Manager, and Hyper-V Manager and most other MMC tools.

-This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage your hybrid machine.
+This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center in the Azure portal  and use it to manage your hybrid machine.
 It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work.

 :::image type="content" source="../../media/manage-vm/wac-in-azure-arc-overview.png" alt-text="Screenshot showing Windows Admin Center in the Azure portal for Arc-enabled server, displaying the Windows admin Center Overview page." lightbox="../../media/manage-vm/wac-in-azure-arc-overview.png":::

 ## Overview of functionality

-Windows Admin Center in the Azure portal provides the essential set of management tools for managing Windows Server on a single hybrid machine without requiring any inbound port on your firewall:
+Windows Admin Center in the Azure portal provides essential tools for managing Windows Server running on a single hybrid machine.
+Hybrid machines can be managed without the need to open any inbound ports on your firewall.

+Using Windows Admin Center in the Azure portal you can manage:

 - Certificates
 - Devices